 Research has shown that multitasking is scientifically impossible for the human brain.
 Constantly switching from one task to another comes at a high cognitive cost.
 This is according to Earl Miller, a neuroscientist and expert on divided attention.
 Miller’s site shares a body of research.
-This research shows a positive correlation between levels of media multitasking (juggling multiple media streams simultaneously, e.g. posting on Facebook, watching T.V. and texting) and attentional failures (i.e. becoming distracted).
+This research shows a positive correlation between levels of media multitasking (juggling multiple media streams simultaneously, as in posting on Facebook, watching television and texting) and attentional failures, such as becoming distracted.

 The negative effects of media on a productive life

 This 2017 study published in the Journal of Pediatrics discusses the negative effect that media multitasking has on children’s ability to learn and perform academically, including poorer retention and reduction in reading comprehension.
 In today’s work and social environments, there is a demand for multitasking and information processing skills, and there are multiple media outlets that provide a constant stream of facts and news.
 However, when we try to process too much information at once, our mental energy becomes depleted, we lessen our ability to perform and our brain loses the ability to separate the trivial from the important.
 In the long term, this media assault and constant switching of attention depletes our engagement in deep thinking and robs us of the ability to be creative and present in our daily lives.